k0staa/k0staa.github.io/_posts/2020-02-09-siddhi-stream-analyze.markdown

 And the last important thing, I set the Kotlin code compilation to byte code compatible with Java 8 using `jvmTarget = "1.8"`.

-In the application I added a simple configuration of the RabbitMQ queue:
+In the application I added a simple configuration of the RabbitMQ messages queue:

 ~~~java
 import org.springframework.amqp.core.Queue